 - Cream of Chicken Soup – Creamy dreamy chicken soup with a solid reputation.

-Chicken potato soup is one of the best chicken soup recipes in my arsenal.
+Chicken potato soup is one of the best chicken soups in my arsenal.
 It’s hearty and satisfying, without being over the top.
 It’s just an insanely delicious indulgent chicken soup.

 Next time you’ve got a crowd to feed or you just want to treat the family on a cold dreary day, pull out this recipe.
 Trust me – it doesn’t disappoint!